anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   <coaps+jpy://[IP_address]:join-port>;rt=brski.rjp
 ~~~~

-In the {{RFC6690}} link format, and {{RFC3986, Section 3.2}}, the authority attribute can not include a port number unless it also includes the IP address.
+In the {{RFC6690}} link format, and {{RFC3986, Section 3.2}}, the authority attribute cannot include a port number unless it also includes the IP address.

 The returned join-port is expected to process the encapsulated JPY messages described in section {{stateless-jpy}}.
 The scheme remains coaps, as the inside protocol is still CoAP and DTLS.